VoxxDomini/Text2Timeline/README.md

 ### Dependencies

-If installing with poetry, after getting all dependencies and creating the venv, make sure you've selected it by checking `poetry venv list` and then running:
+If installing with poetry (run poetry install in the foldder), after getting all dependencies and creating the venv, make sure you've selected it by checking `poetry venv list` and then running:

 ```
 poetry add boto3